tensorflow/datasets/docs/api_docs/python/tfds/download.md

 [`class DownloadManager`](../tfds/download/DownloadManager.md): Manages the download and extraction of files, as well as caching.

+[`class ComputeStatsMode`](../tfds/download/ComputeStatsMode.md): Mode to decide if dynamic dataset info fields should be computed or not.

 [`class GenerateMode`](../tfds/download/GenerateMode.md): `Enum` for how to treat pre-existing downloads and data.

 [`class Resource`](../tfds/download/Resource.md): Represents a resource to download, extract, or both.